nmlgc/aosdk/readme.md

 On Windows, MinGW is required to build the code through the Makefile.
-Cygwin's own gcc is unsupported, so make sure to specify MinGW's gcc in the `CC` environment variable when building on Cygwin:
+Cygwin's own gcc is unsupported, so make sure to specify MinGW's gcc in the `CC` environment variable when building on Cygwin or MSYS2:

 ```
 	# For 32-bit builds